xenia-canary/game-patches/.github/README.md

   * Lowercase hex for address/value hex, uppercase for title ID/hash/media ID.

 ### How to get the module hash and filename:
+0. ***Don't change the hash of existing patches.
+If your version of the game is different then the patch(es) need to be ported to that version.***
 1. Set [`log_level`](https://github.com/xenia-canary/xenia-canary/wiki/Options) to at least [`2` (default)](https://github.com/xenia-canary/xenia-canary/wiki/Options) in the Xenia Canary config; See [How to use](https://github.com/xenia-canary/xenia-canary/wiki/Options#how-to-use) for location.
 2. Run the game at least once.
 3. Close Xenia Canary.